trevorqhl/blog/_posts/jekyll/2020-04-18-jekyll-install.md

 git push -u origin master
 {% endhighlight %}

-# Update the site and push to github
+Update the site and push to github
 {% highlight ruby %}
 # Once the update is done run website locally to test
-bundle exec jekyll serve
+jekyll serve

 # Once you are satisfied, check git status
 git status